5. Processing unidimensional data#

 Note

-We are used to referring to the individually marked points as outliers.
-Still, it does not automatically mean there is anything anomalous about them.
+We are used to referring to the individually marked points as outliers, but it does not automatically mean there is anything anomalous about them.
 They are atypical in the sense that they are considerably farther away from the box.
-But this might as well indicate some problems in data quality (e.g., when someone made a typo entering the data).
+It might indicate some problems in data quality (e.g., when someone made a typo entering the data), but not necessarily.
 Actually, box plots are calibrated (via the nicely round magic constant 1.5) in such a way that we expect there to be no or only few outliers if the data are normally distributed.
 For skewed distributions, there will naturally be many outliers on either side; see Section 15.4 for more details.

 Box plots are based solely on sample quantiles.
-Most of the statistical packages do not draw the arithmetic mean.
+Most statistical packages do not draw the arithmetic mean.
 If they do, it is marked with a distinctive symbol.

 Call